6.7 Powerstroke DPF Delete Guide

 Jake is a founder of 8020 Media and one of the lead writers at DieselIQ.
 He has over 10 years of experience in the automotive industry and is the proud owner of a 2002 F-350 7.3 PowerStroke.
 When Jake isn’t working, he’s usually wrenching on his PowerStroke, single turbo BMW, or Miata track build.
 Jake delivers tons of knowledge and hands-on experience and is a valuable asset for those looking to take their diesel to the next level.
 He is highly knowledgeable on Powerstroke and Duramax diesels.

-While the diesel particulate filter and other emissions systems are great at reducing emissions, they do have a few downfalls.
 First, the DPF system is prone to clogging.
 Secondly, it creates a lot of backpressure in the exhaust system which is bad for performance and the health of the turbo, which is a common 6.7 Powerstroke problem already.
 Lastly, if the DPF system fails it can cost $3k-$5k to replace it.

 For these reasons, deleting the 6.7 Powerstroke DPF system is common.
 This guide is going to walk through the DPF system, the pros and cons of deleting it, and what DPF delete kits you’ll need to remove the system.